egecangar/my_spotify_exploration/README.md

 # Spotify Analysis Project

-It is the end-of-term project of my CS 210 course.
+It is the term project of my CS 210 course.

 ## Setup